Kaiyang-Chen/ARF-Group/README.md

 ### AR

-SERVER_IP/get_ar_model/

-Get the AR model of the product.
-Refer to SERVER_IP/fetch_product/.
-Returns the AR model is possible.
-Returns a failure response if not finding the product or no available AR model.
+SERVER_IP/fetch_ar_model/

+Get the ar model and its texture

+send: {"UID": “uuid"}

+Return {"name": "prodcut name", "texture": "a url of png", "ar_model": "a url of gltf file”} if succeeded.

+SERVER_IP/generate_ar/

+Crop the video and send the result pictures to model generation pipeline

+send: {"UID": “uuid”, "name": “video_name"}

+Returns an HttpResponse indicating success or failure.

 ### Purchase